pudly/schmopera-hugo/content/articles/fellow-travelers-a-cathartic-necessary-affair.md

 I am thankful, however, that the orchestration takes a step back, for the real strength of the opera's music lies in the writing for the voice.
 Spears' vocal lines contain such rich depths of character that make it eminently clear what each character is feeling, even without the cast's excellent diction.
 Hawkins is almost reverent towards Tim when he talks about Bermuda during the first time they have relations: his lines are set in the low ranges of his baritone, something that elevates his admiration of Tim's body take on an almost holy significance in the moment.

+> The pregnant pauses between Hawkins and Tim's first lines only heighten the sexual tension that underlies their first few interactions.

 Tim's stutter upon being introduced to the senator whom he eventually works for is set in such a rapidly fired-off monotone that it perfectly conveyed his character's nerves at the situation, and this still fits in with the passionate rise and fall of his line as he's praying to God, describing his affair in prayer.
 Even the rantings of Joseph McCarthy himself carried weight, with the way the vocal writing almost forces the singer to bark out his angriest lines at the top of his register.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1573843143/media/2019/11/BLO2019-FellowTravelers-5079_h8mnvy.jpg){{% /md %}}